-We found that the County needed improvements in certain controls over financial reporting and reported 4 findings.
-Most importantly, we found the County lacked adequate policies and procedures over IT systems and data to appropriately respond to risks and to prevent, detect, and respond to unauthorized or inappropriate access, damage, or loss, including protecting sensitive data.
+We found that the County needed improvements in certain controls over financial reporting and reported 3 findings.
+Most importantly, the County lacked adequate policies and procedures over IT systems and data to effectively respond to risks and to prevent, detect, and respond to unauthorized or inappropriate access, damage, or loss, including protecting sensitive data.
 To ensure its financial and other data is protected, the County needs to continue to update and implement policies and procedures over its IT systems and data.
+We reported similar findings in the prior year.